MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 The General Data Protection Regulation (GDPR) is the biggest change in data protection laws in Europe since the 1995 introduction of the European Union (EU) Data Protection Directive 95/46/EC.
 The GDPR's main objective is to strengthen the protection and security of your personal data and will replace the Directive and all local laws relating to it.
-VSTS is relied upon as system of record with strict integrity, traceability and audit rules, we view all information within VSTS to be business critical and therefore cannot be modified from its original state.
+Azure DevOps Services is relied upon as system of record with strict integrity, traceability and audit rules, we view all information within Azure DevOps Services to be business critical and therefore cannot be modified from its original state.
 These existing obligations affect our delete and retention obligations for GDPR.
-As such, we do not support GDPR delete requests from within VSTS.
+As such, we do not support GDPR delete requests from within Azure DevOps Services.
-We have ensured that when an entire VSTS account is deleted that all associated data and telemetry about that account and its members are removed from our system (after the requisite 30-day soft-delete period).
+We have ensured that when an entire Azure DevOps Services account is deleted that all associated data and telemetry about that account and its members are removed from our system (after the requisite 30-day soft-delete period).
-To learn more about how VSTS honors Data Subject Requests (DSR), please visit the following [page](/microsoft-365/compliance/gdpr-dsr-vsts?toc=/microsoft-365/enterprise/toc.json).
+To learn more about how Azure DevOps Services honors Data Subject Requests (DSR), please visit the following [page](/microsoft-365/compliance/gdpr-dsr-vsts?toc=/microsoft-365/enterprise/toc.json).
 To learn more about the GDPR regulation, please visit the following page in [Microsoft's Trust Center](https://www.microsoft.com/en-us/TrustCenter/Privacy/gdpr/default.aspx).

 ### Data residency and sovereignty

 We know our customers care deeply about data security and privacy.
-VSTS is available in the following 7 regions across the world: US Central, Canada Central, West Europe, India South, Australia East, East Asia, Brazil South.
+Azure DevOps Services is available in the following 7 regions across the world: US Central, Canada Central, West Europe, India South, Australia East, East Asia, Brazil South.
 While we default your account to your closest region, you have the option to choose a different region.
 If you change your mind later, our CSS team can help you migrate your account to a different region.
-VSTS will not move or replicate customer data outside of the chosen region.
+Azure DevOps Services will not move or replicate customer data outside of the chosen region.
 Our backup procedures geo-replicates customer data between a second data center within the same region except for accounts located in Brazil, these are replicated to South Central US